-Last updated on October 9th, 2024 at 01:42 pm
+Last updated on October 11th, 2024 at 04:18 pm

 While air pollution is known to be a potential hazard to overall health, recent research indicates poor air quality can also impact our sleep.
 The research suggests that increased levels of air pollution may increase the risk of sleep disorders such as Sleep Apnoea.

-These disorders can result in a sustained period of poor-quality sleep, with this sleep deprivation having the potential to cause serious health issues, including heart disease and stroke.
 Although more research is required to prove a causal link between air pollution and Sleep Apnoea, continued exposure to poor-quality air can also lead to heart and lung health issues.

 Air Pollution and Lack of Sleep